brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 }
 ```

-With the help of [Kotlinpoet](https://github.com/square/kotlinpoet), we can easily create kotlin code.
+Leveraging [Kotlinpoet](https://github.com/square/kotlinpoet), we can effortlessly generate Kotlin code.
 This is done by the function `bindingFileSpec`.

 ```kotlin
 internal fun bindingFileSpec(